woodlike/docfox/README.md

 ## Description

-Docs is a Gatsby theme that programmatically generates polished and interactive technical documentation using MDX and Babel.
+Docs is a Gatsby theme that programmatically generates visually polished and interactive technical documentation using MDX and Babel.

 ## 📚Documentation